 Sandflies love bare skin.
 So wearing long sleeves and pants immediately reduces the amount of skin they can access.
 I have never been bitten by a Sandfly through fabric.
 Wearing long sleeves also provides additional protection against the harsh New Zealand sun.

 For these reasons, over the warmer months when trout fishing, I basically live in quick drying nylon pants and shirts.
-I mostly wear light colour Columbia Silver Ridge clothing.
-I been buying the brand for over 20 years and have never been disappointed.
+I mostly wear light color Columbia Silver Ridge clothing.
+I have been buying the brand for over 20 years and have never been disappointed.
 It dries quickly; the quality is as good as any, and it is affordably priced.
 The Columbia pants fit my tall build well, while the Silver ridge shirts have good size pockets.
-They also comes in a range of natural colours ideal for trout fishing.
+They also come in a range of natural colors ideal for trout fishing.
 I prefer them over the Simm clothing range.

 In over twenty years of fishing, I have never had a sandfly bite my face or neck.
 When they swarm around my face, they certainly get annoying (although the Scottish midges are a hundred times worse).
 I find simply wearing a hat and sunglasses is enough to keep them out of my vision.

 Unless you are one of the lucky few which Sandflies ignore, carrying a small bottle of insect repellent is essential.
 Otherwise, expect sandflies to bite any exposed skin.
 Applying repellent on the back of hand, wrists and ankles is normally enough to keep sandflies at bay.

 Regarding brands.
 I have found most repellents work well; I do not have a strong preference.
 A low percentage DEET gel works well.
 It does a good job at keeping any mosquitoes away when sitting around camp late at night.